boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 - A student can't be removed from a cohort if it wasn't present in the first place. - DONE (will throw an error)
 - Cohorts have fixed capacity at 24 students. - DONE Adding students is not possible beyond the 24 limit. - DONE, will throw an error
 - Cohorts can't have the same name - DONE
+- The same student can't exist in multiple cohorts. - DONE

 ### todo

-- The same student can't exist in multiple cohorts.
 - Search for students by name (first and last) and return all matching results

 ## EXTENDED DOMAIN MODEL